School of Business

 The Management and Engineering for Manufacturing program, jointly offered by the School of Business and the College of Engineering, has its own specific requirements.
 Please refer to that section.

 The degree in business requires a minimum of 120 degree credits of coursework.
-At least 60 credits presented for the degree must be composed of courses other than business, including general education and elective coursework.
+At least 60 credits presented for the degree must be composed of courses other than business, including common curriculum and elective coursework.
 Any non-business course that is cross-listed with a business course is not permitted to count towards the 60-credit non-business requirement.
 Coursework in or cross-listed with ACCT, BADM, BUSN, BLAW, FNCE, HCMI, MEM, MENT, MGMT, MKTG, and OPIM is restricted.
 Those intending to major in Accounting may face additional restrictions on non-business courses, particularly with respect to Economics courses, and should consult with the Accounting Department for additional information.

 EUROBIZ